Dimev/shadertoy-to-unreal-engine/README.md

 If the shader makes use of raytracing or raymarching, there's usually a function called render or similar, that takes in the ray origin (camera position, usually also called ro, ray_start, origin) and the ray direction (camera vector, usually also called rd, dir, or ray_dir).

+*note: This function might be hidden inside the mainImage function*

 However the shader works, all code that does the actual rendering is called in the mainImage function in shadertoy, which is then run for every pixel

-*TODO SHADERTOY INPUTS*

-*note: This function might be hidden inside the mainImage function*
+This takes in the fragCoord, which is the screen UV, or pixel coordinate on the screen.
+THere's also iResolution, which is the resolution, iTime, which is the current time, iMouse for the mouse position, and iChannel1 to iChannel4 for texture inputs.
+The full list can be found [here](https://www.shadertoy.com/howto)

 ### Example
 We'll be using [this atmosphere shader](https://www.shadertoy.com/view/wlBXWK) as an example to port (It's my own atmosphere shader)